WANT TO SAVE THIS RECIPE?

 What makes these sloppy joes special is the perfect balance of familiar comfort food vibes with unexpected Korean ingredients.
 During my years as a private chef for a family with two picky eaters, sloppy joes were frequently requested, which gave me plenty of opportunities to perfect my technique.

 After preparing various versions of the classic, I discovered that adding Korean flavors like gochujang, soy sauce, and sesame oil transformed this classic sandwich into something truly crave-worthy.
-In fact, this dish has become so popular that it's quickly rivaling my popular Philly via Argentina cheesesteak and roast beef French dip sandwich!
+In fact, this dish has become so popular that it's quickly rivaling my popular Philly via Argentina cheesesteak, Korean beef sandwich with spicy slaw, and roast beef French dip sandwich!

 Recipe